Dr Oliver Belas

 Oliver Belas

 I have been an educator – working in HE, secondary education (as a classroom assistant and teacher), and HE again – since 2005.
-I joined the University of Bedfordshire’s School of Education and English (SEE), where I teach on the Education and English Literature degrees, in January 2018.
+I joined the University of Bedfordshire’s School of Education, where I teach across both our subject areas of Education and English, in January 2018.

 I am Course Coordinator for both the School’s Foundation Year (Level 3 equivalent) and BA(Hons) Education degree.
 Please feel free to contact me directly about either course at oliver.belas@beds.ac.uk

 My research interests are in philosophy, education, and English, and I am keen to hear from potential PhD candidates interested in working in these areas.
-I have published a number of academic and more generalist pieces (see below), and I am currently writing a monograph – to be published by Routledge as part of its Literature and Education series – on English, Creative Writing, and disciplinary identities.
+I have published a number of academic and more generalist pieces (see below), my recent monograph, A Philosophical Inquiry into Subject English and Creative Writing, was published by Routledge in 2023, and was nominated for the BERA Education Research Book of the Year.

 Qualifications

-• Graduate Teacher Programme: Middlesex University/London North Consortium (2011)
+• Graduate Teacher Programme: Outstanding (Middlesex University/London North Consortium, 20/09/11)

-• Certificate in Skills of Teaching to Inspire Learning: Royal Holloway, University of London (2006)
+• Certificate in Skills of Teaching to Inspire Learning (Masters Level): Distinction (Royal Holloway, University of London, 01/08/06)

 Research Interests/Projects